awaken1ng/gfl-stc/README.md

 After dumping headers:
 - look for `CmdDef` enum to find table names
-- look for classes starting with `Stc` in the name to find field names
+- look for classes starting with `Stc` in the name to find column names

 # `catchdata.dat`